SKNCEL

 • Bespoke e-commerce platform build — stack confirmed in discovery

-• Interactive skin quiz with recommendation logic (6–8 questions)
+• Interactive acne quiz with recommendation logic (6–8 questions)

 • Payment gateway integration (Fawry + card)